KeithLaker/KeithLaker.github.io/Workshops/movie-stream-story/targeting-customers/targeting-customers.md

 A quick Zoom call with the marketing team reveals that they are really pleased to have the list of customers so quickly!
 However, they think the list needs more tweaking.
 Ideally, they want to target a much smaller list of customers with the first round of this campaign and they need to find customers who like sci-fi movies!
 So we need to identify only those customers that have more than a *specific* interest in watching family-related movies, but also like to watch sci-fi movies!

-How can you adapt the previous query to pick out those customers that really enjoy family and sci-fi movies?
+How can you adapt the previous query to pick out those customers that really enjoy family style movies and sci-fi movies?
 All we need to do is tweak our pattern statement!
 This means our pattern definition will now look like this:

     ```
-    PATTERN (comedy+ drama+ family+ horror scifi+)
+    PATTERN (comedy+ crime family+ scifi+)
     DEFINE
     comedy as genre = 'Comedy',
-    drama as genre = 'Drama',
+    crime as genre = 'Crime',
     family as genre = 'Family',
     AND family.quarter_name = LAST(comedy.quarter_name)
     scifi as genre = 'Sci-Fi'